 12. MINIMUM ORDER QUANTITIES

 SAIC LTD. operates a minimum order value or minimum order quantity policy.
 For full details see price lists or quotations.
-All orders with a value below £ 100.00 are subject to a surcharge of £9.50+vat.
+All orders with a value below £ 100.00 +VAT are subject to our standard carriage charge.

 13. SUSPENSION AND CANCELLATION